 CRESP II pursued this work through a unique institutional model:

 - Its primary mode of operation is an unprecedented program of interdisciplinary university research;

 - It is independent and its beneficiaries are those who have a stake in effective cleanup of federal facilities;

 - It is organized to provide both guidance to and peer review of the evolving effort to utilize risk methods and evaluations to shape cleanup decisions at DOE sites.

 CRESP III was renewed as a DOE cooperative agreement in the fall of 2006 with Vanderbilt University as the lead organization.
 Vanderbilt University received an additional five-year renewal for CRESP III in 2012 with David S. Kosson as principal Investigator and Charles W. Powers as co-principal investigator.

 The management board membership was broadened to include a diverse set of skills and interests.
 The CRESP III board members include David S. Kosson, Kevin Brown and Steven Krahn (Vanderbilt University), Joanna Burger and Michael R. Greenberg (Rutgers University), Kathryn A. Higley (Oregon State University), Kimberly L. Jones (Howard University), Richard B. Stewart and Jane B. Stewart (New York University School of Law), Craig Benson (University of Virginia), Ronald W. Rousseau and Martha Grover (Georgia Tech), and Jennifer Salisbury (Independent Consultant).
 The cooperative agreement was renewed for an additional five years in 2017.
-David S. Kosson continues as principal investigator and board membership remains the same.
+David S. Kosson continues as principal investigator.

 CRESP III Objective